 - Aim to sell one cask per day, and never have a cask on sale for more than three days.

 - Check cellar temperature.
 Release pegs of on sale casks.

 - Check condition and taste of on sale casks before putting on sale.

 - Wash down any spillages.

-- Clean all beers lines a minimum of once every seven days.
+- Clean all beer lines a minimum of once every seven days.
 Establish a routine eg. Thursday.

 - Remove empty casks and kegs.
 Rack all casks.
-Store bottles away from caks and kegs.
+Store bottles away from casks and kegs.

-- Thoroughly wash and scrub the floor & other soiled surfaces with diluted line cleaner
+- Thoroughly wash and scrub the floor and other souled surfaces with diluted line cleaner.

-- Check ‘Best Before Dates’ on delivery, sell oldest dats first, chalk up preferred order.
+- Check ‘Best Before Dates’ on delivery, sell oldest dates first, chalk up preferred order.